 The ultimate guide to visiting the Lake Malawi National Park

-Lake Malawi, also known as Lake Nyasa, is the southernmost Lake of the African lakes of the Rift Valley system.
+Lake Malawi, also known as Lake Nyasa, is the southernmost Lake of the Rift Valley system’s African lakes.
 Located between Malawi, Mozambique and Tanzania, it is the third-largest Lake in Africa: about 580 km long and 80 wide at its widest point, it reaches even 700 meters deep.
-With a variety of landscapes ranging from rocks overlooking the water to beaches of fine golden sand, its waters are famous for snorkelling, scuba diving, kayaking, boat rides, beautiful swimming and other activities.
+With various landscapes ranging from rocks overlooking the water to beaches of fine golden sand, its waters are famous for snorkelling, scuba diving, kayaking, boat rides, beautiful swimming and other activities.

-David Livingstone reached the Lake in 1859 and nicknamed it “lake of stars” because of the many fishermen lanterns on the boats cruising it and that resemble, from a distance, stars in the sky.
-Lake Malawi is crucial for the population living around it since it provides food fish source, drinking water, irrigation and also hydroelectricity.
-The Lake also features several islands, but it has only two of them inhabited: Likoma and Chizumulu Island.
+David Livingstone reached the Lake in 1859 and nicknamed it “lake of stars” because of the many fishermen lanterns on the boats cruising it and resemble, from a distance, stars in the sky.
+Lake Malawi is crucial for the population living around it since it provides food fish source, drinking water, irrigation, and hydroelectricity.
+The Lake also features several islands, but it has only two inhabited: Likoma and Chizumulu Island.

 In the southern end of the Lake is located the beautiful Lake Malawi National Park.
 It was the first freshwater park in the world and was declared a UNESCO World Heritage Site in 1984.
 The Lake is defined as “the large aquarium” as it contains the most significant number of tropical fish species from any other lake in the world, including about 1000 species of cichlids.
 Many cichlids species from the Lake are very popular among aquarium owners because of their bright colour.